Adventure Travel Insurance for Hikers & Backpackers

 Coverage options and limits may vary by plan and traveler; review official policy documents and consult a qualified insurance provider for guidance specific to your trip.

-Faye Travel Insurance for Hiking & Backpacking
+Faye Adventure Travel Insurance for Hiking & Backpacking

 Faye is a modern travel insurance provider designed for simplicity and convenience, with app-based claims, 24/7 support, and coverage options tailored for outdoor adventures like hiking and backpacking.
 While standard policies cover typical travel mishaps, the Adventure & Extreme Sports add-on can extend coverage for high-altitude or technical hikes.